AdeyAA/Employer-Health-Plan-Underwriting-Analysis/Underwriting_Analysis.md

     Expenses - Annual healthcare claims
     Premium - Annual premium contribution

-The dataset was dowloaded from kaggle and loaded into Excel as a structured table named Data, enabling consistent formulas, PivotTables, and dashboards.
+The dataset was downloaded from Kaggle and loaded into Excel as a structured table named Data, enabling consistent formulas, PivotTables, and dashboards.

 <img width="474" height="510" alt="Screenshot 2026-01-23 at 7 08 14 PM" src="https://github.com/user-attachments/assets/0508503c-78d7-4984-a62a-ae74e9ecf225" />
 ...